arc64/www.tecks.co.nz/books/types-of-research-evidence/how-are-the-effects-of-teaching-on-learning-to-be-measured/how-useful-are-the-relationship-detection-procedures-of-the-three-main-approaches/how-useful-are-the-experimental-procedures-of-the-cognitive-scientist.md

 ---
+grand_parent: 'How are the effects of teaching on learning to be measured? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 3
+parent: 'How useful are the relationship detection procedures of the three main approaches? '
 title: 'How useful are the experimental procedures of the cognitive scientist? '
 ---
 # How useful are the experimental procedures of the cognitive scientist?